mahdyaslami/Guideline/source/php/conventions-en.rst

 1. Introduction
 ---------------

 #.
-The `standards` document describes the coding standards for the PHP projects.
+The :doc:`standards-en` document describes the coding standards for the PHP projects.
    This document describes coding standards and conventions used in a project to make it more consistent and predictable.
-You are encouraged to follow them in your own code, but you don't need to.

 2. Method Names
 ---------------